-For our 2010 fiscal year, our directors who were not our employees or employees of our founding members ("independent directors") received an annual cash retainer of \$40,800, plus \$1,591 for each meeting of the board of directors they attended.
-In addition, our independent directors received a restricted stock unit grant of 5,680 shares on January 14, 2010 at \$16.97 per share.
+For our 2012 fiscal year, our directors who were not our employees or employees of our founding members ("independent directors") received an annual cash retainer of \$44,200, plus \$1,683 for each meeting of the board of directors they attended.
+In addition, our independent directors received a restricted stock unit grant of 7,610 shares on January 12, 2012 at \$13.14 per share.
 The restricted stock units are settled in shares of the Company's common stock.
-The restricted stock units vested on February 14, 2011, subject to continuous service.
+The restricted stock units vested on February 12, 2013 and had a value of \$15.54 per share based on the closing price of the Company's common stock on the vesting date.
 The restricted stock unit awards include the right to receive dividend equivalents, subject to vesting.
-Annual retainers were paid to the chairperson of each committee of the board of directors as follows: \$10,608 for the Audit Committee chairperson and \$5,304 for each of the Compensation Committee chairperson and the Nominating and Governance Committee chairperson.
-Audit Committee members also receive \$1,591 for each Audit Committee meeting they attend, and Compensation Committee and Nominating and Governance Committee members receive \$1,061 for each meeting of those committees they attend.
-In addition, the board formed a special committee during 2010 and members received \$1,061 for each meeting they attended.
+Annual retainers were paid to the chairperson of each committee of the board of directors as follows: \$11,220 for the Audit Committee chairperson; \$5,610 for each of the Compensation Committee chairperson and the Nominating and Governance Committee chairperson and \$5,610 for the lead director retainer fee.
+Audit Committee members also receive \$1,683 for each Audit Committee meeting they attend, and Compensation Committee and Nominating and Governance Committee members receive \$1,122 for each meeting of those committees they attend.
+In addition, members of the Fathom special committee received \$1,122 for each meeting they attended.
 We reimburse all of our directors for reasonable travel, lodging and other expenses related to their service on our board of directors.

-In January 2011, the Nominating and Governance Committee considered compensation for 2011 for non-employee directors and recommended a 3.7% increase for all compensation.
-For 2011, Mr. Holland will receive a lead director retainer fee that is equal to the retainers of the Compensation Committee and Nominating and Governance Committee chairs of \$5,500.
-In addition, non-employee directors received a grant of 5,446 restricted stock units at \$18.37 per share.
+In January 2013, the Nominating and Governance Committee considered compensation for 2013 for non-employee directors and recommended the following changes.
+Annual cash retainers were set as follows: \$45,000 for Board service, \$12,000 for Audit Committee Chair, \$6,000 for each of Compensation Committee chairperson and Nominating and Governance Committee chairperson.
+Meeting fees were set at \$1,750 per meeting for the Board and Audit Committee Meetings and \$1,200 per meeting for the Compensation and Nominating and Governance Committee.
+In addition, non-employee directors received a grant of 6,676 restricted stock units at \$14.98 per share on January 16, 2013.
 The restricted stock units will be settled in shares of the Company's common stock.
-The restricted stock units are scheduled to vest on February 13, 2012, subject to continuous service.
+The restricted stock units are scheduled to vest on February 15, 2014, subject to continuous service.
 The restricted stock unit awards include the right to receive dividend equivalents, subject to vesting.